 The information requested includes:

-- The name of the Corporation, which must contain the word “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.
+- The name of the Corporation must contain the words “Corporation,” “Incorporated,” “Limited,” “Company,” or an abbreviation.

 - Information regarding the shares of the Corporation.
 This section includes the class of stock (common stock is most common), the number of shares authorized, and the par value per share.